samply/bridgehead-deployment/README.md

   * "Automatic reply": Set this to be `Total Size`
 * Click "Join" to start the registration process.
 * You should now have a list containing exactly one broker.
 You will notice that the "Status" box is empty.
-* You should soon receive an email with the registration token.
-Paste this into the "Status" box, then click "Activate"
+* You should receive an email with the registration token.
+Paste this into the "Status" box, then click "Activate".
+If you do not immediately receive an email, please send an email to `feedback@germanbiobanknode.de`.
-* If you are setting up a Bridgehead production instance, you should also send an email to `feedback@germanbiobanknode.de` containing `your used email address` and `desired biobank name`
+* If you are setting up a Bridgehead production instance, you should also send an email to `feedback@germanbiobanknode.de`, informing us that you have added a new biobank.
+Your email should contain an email address that we can use for correspondence with you, plus the your desired site name.
+We may invite you to a telephone call, where we formally process your registeration.

 ### Monitoring
 * Activate Monitoring (Icinga will send a test query periodically to send you an email if errors occur)